apache/flink/docs/content/docs/ops/state/savepoints.md

 changing parallelism, forking a second job like for a red/blue deployment, and so on.
 Of course, Savepoints must survive job termination.
 Conceptually, Savepoints can be a bit more expensive to produce and restore and focus more on portability and support for the previously mentioned changes to the job.

-In Flink 1.13 we unified the binary format of savepoints across all state backends.
-That means you can take a savepoint and then restore from it using a different state backend.
+Flink's savepoint binary format is unified across all state backends.
+That means you can take a savepoint with one state backend and then restore it using another.

-All the state backends produce a common format only starting from the version 1.13.
-You cannot do that with checkpoints.
-It means the savepoint binary format might be different from the one used for checkpoints.
-This is the case e.g. for Heap state backend or if you use incremental checkpoints with the RocksDB state backend.
-The RocksDB full snapshot share the format with unified savepoints, but it is not guaranteed, and we might introduce further modifications in the future.
+{{< hint info >}}
+State backends did not start producing a common format until version 1.13.
+Therefore, if you want to switch the state backend you should first upgrade your Flink version than take a savepoint with the new version, and only after that, you can restore it with a different state backend.
+{{< /hint >}}

 ## Assigning Operator IDs